Facts of Benito Juárez, Tlaxcala

 The number of women aged 25 to 29 is 274, according to the records.

-The number of women aged 45 to 49 in the female population is 190.
+The female population aged 45 to 49 years in Benito Juárez is 190.

 The number of women aged 50 to 54 in this region is 158.